mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ## Which are the limitations of the two proxy-types?

 Two proxy techniques:
+1. JDK dynamic proxy
+2. CGLIB proxy

-**JDK dynamic proxies**
+**JDK dynamic proxy**

-- JDK dynamic proxies uses technology found in the Java runtime environment and thus **require no additional libraries**.
+- JDK dynamic proxy uses technology found in the Java runtime environment and thus **require no additional libraries**.
 Proxies are created at runtime by generating a class that implements all the interfaces that the target object implements.

 - JDK dynamic proxies is the **default** proxy mechanism used by Spring AOP.

-**CGLIB proxies**
+**CGLIB proxy**

 - It's included in the `spring-core` JAR.